Sclera: Chemical injury

 The sclera is highly resistant to injury from brief exposure to toxic chemicals.
 The reflexive production of tears at the onset of chemical exposure tends to quickly wash away such irritants, preventing further harm.
 Acids with a pH below 2.5 are the source of greatest acidic burn risk, with sulfuric acid, the kind present in car batteries and therefore commonly available, being among the most dangerous in this regard.
 However, acid burns, even severe ones, seldom result in loss of the eye.

 Alkali burns, on the other hand, such as those resulting from exposure to ammonium hydroxide or ammonium chloride or other chemicals with a pH above 11.5, will cause cellular tissue in the sclera to saponify and should be considered medical emergencies requiring immediate treatment.

 Abnormal coloring

 Redness of the sclera is typically caused by eye irritation causing blood vessels to expand, such as in conjunctivitis ("pink eye").
 Episcleritis is a generally benign condition of the episclera causing eye redness.
 Scleritis is a serious inflammatory disease of the sclera causing redness of the sclera often progressing to purple.

 Yellowing or a light green color of the sclera is a visual symptom of jaundice.

 In cases of osteogenesis imperfecta, the sclera may appear to have a blue tint, more pronounced than the slight blue tint seen in children.
 The blue tint is caused by the showing of the underlying uveal tract (choroid and retinal pigment epithelium).

+In those with Ehlers-Danlos syndrome, the sclera may be tinted blue due to the lack of proper connective tissue.

 In very rare but severe cases of kidney failure and liver failure, the sclera may turn black.